 It was a careless pass by Barton that led to Everton’s second goal at the weekend and I feel as though a rest may do him the world of good.

 Dyche spent relatively big in January to bring former Aston Villa midfielder Ashley Westwood to Turf Moor and he, for me, should be the man to step into Barton’s role alongside Jeff Hendrick.

 Westwood can retain the ball well and is willing to do the dirty side of the game, which is why I would give him the nod over the returning Steven Defour.

 Another player whose position is under serious threat is George Boyd.
 The former Hull City winger has been causing quite the stir among Burnley fans in recent weeks, sparking the debate over whether he should sign a new contract or not, after it was revealed he has turned down a one year extension to his current Turf Moor deal.

 Recent performances can’t have helped Boyd’s case for a first team spot.
 Despite scoring the crucial goal against Stoke, Boyd has struggled to meet the necessary performance levels and had Scott Arfield been fit at the weekend, he may well have deputised for him.

 What better way to spend an evening than watching Burnley on Tv or via football streams.
-Check out this great tv and stream guide for every upcoming match and where to watch a game via subscription of free on Sky Sports, BBC, BT Sport, Amazon Prime, NOW TV.
-YouTube and HesGoal outside of the UK.
+Check out this great tv and stream guide for every upcoming match and where to watch a game via subscription of free on Sky Sports, BBC, BT Sport, Amazon Prime and NOW TV.
 The site covers every domestic league as well as European and International football.